-Any regular browser will know about a few annoyances that come along with the internet.
-Pop up messages, mate!
-Sometimes you will a million dollars out of nowhere, and other times you get instructed to give your phone number because your frigging battery has been infected with some deadly virus.
-You and I both know that these are fake as a high school girl’s drama, but that does not make them any less annoying.
-One of these browser pop up scams is the infamous National Consumer Center Virus or Scam.
-Is national consumer center legit?
-They claim inanely stupid things like you will magically win a new phone or maybe a brand new MacBook for no reason.
+Any regular browser will know about a few annoyances with the internet.
+Pop-up messages, mate!
+Sometimes you will get a million dollars out of nowhere, and other times you get instructed to give your phone number because your frigging battery has been infected with some deadly virus.
+One of these browser pop-up scams is the infamous National Consumer Center Virus or Scam.
+Is the National Consumer Center legit?
+They claim stupid things like you will magically win a new phone or maybe a new MacBook for no reason.

 Table of Contents

 How to Remove National Consumer Center Virus or Scam